 - When you rent your home, you retain ownership.
-You have a home to come back to if you return to this duty station.
+This means that you will have a home to come back to if you return to this duty station.

 - In many military communities, the rental market is strong enough to raise rental prices higher than most mortgages.
-Depending on your payments, renting your home could offset the cost of your mortgage, insurance and taxes.
+You could potentially set your rent price at a rate that will offset the cost of your mortgage, insurance and property taxes.

 - If you purchased your home with a VA loan, selling your home outright may restore your VA loan entitlement and make it easier to purchase a home at your new duty station.

-- Selling your home eliminates the need to manage a home from a distance and depend on the ability to find and keep tenants.
+- Selling your home eliminates the need to manage a home from a distance.